Dreaming381/Latios-Framework-Documentation/Core/Blackboard Entities.md

 ![](media/66f6dfe6742192bcd39b47de654e593f.png)

-In the `LatiosInitializationSystemGroup`, the `MergeBlackboardsSystem` will iterate through each entity with the `BlackboardEntityData` component and copy the entity’s other components to one of the blackboard entities based on the following settings:
+In the `LatiosWorldSyncGroup`, the `MergeBlackboardsSystem` will iterate through each entity with the `BlackboardEntityData` component and copy the entity’s other components to one of the blackboard entities based on the following
+settings:

 -   Blackboard Scope – The target entity to copy the components to
     -   Scene – Copy the components to the `sceneBlackboardEntity`